Jos LeDuc: Southern United States (1973–1980)

-LeDuc returned to Florida in 1978 and was given a title reign as the NWA Florida Heavyweight Championship after defeating Mr. Uganda on December 18.
+LeDuc returned to Florida in 1978 and was given a title reign with the NWA Florida Heavyweight Championship after defeating Mr. Uganda on December 18.
 He held the belt for two weeks before dropping it to his old kayfabe rival Dick Slater.
-He was soon a champion again, however, as he and Thor the Viking were booked to win the NWA Florida United States Tag Team Championship in early 1979.
+He was soon a champion again, as he and Thor the Viking were booked to win the NWA Florida United States Tag Team Championship on February 17, 1979, from Jack and Jerry Brisco.
 They dropped the belts to Killer Karl Kox and Jimmy Garvin, but LeDuc soon regained the title by teaming with Pak Song.
 LeDuc and Song vacated the title shortly after winning it, but LeDuc teamed with yet another partner, Don Muraco, to win the belts back later that year.

 During this stint in Florida, LeDuc made a scripted turn from face to heel.
 Garvin claimed that LeDuc was aligned with heel manager Sonny King, but LeDuc denied the claim.
 Garvin then showed video footage to prove that LeDuc had secret dealings with King.
 LeDuc responded by attacking Garvin in front of the crowd, solidifying a heel turn for LeDuc.
 In a storyline several months later, LeDuc and King Curtis Iaukea attacked Buddy Rogers, a veteran then working as a face.
 The injuries Rogers received were said to be so severe that he was forced to retire, although, in reality, Rogers had simply moved to another wrestling promotion.

 Later that year, LeDuc wrestled in Japan during a brief tour.
 He was successful during several matches on the tour, but his wrestling style was noticeably different from the traditional Japanese style.
 In the Japanese media, he was referred to as "maniacal" and "demented".

-LeDuc had more success in Southeast Championship Wrestling after returning to the Tennessee area.
-He was pushed to win his first NWA Southeast Heavyweight Championship in a victory over Killer Karl Kox in March 1980 before losing the belt back to Kox in a rematch.
+LeDuc soon returned to the Tennessee area for a push with Southeast Championship Wrestling.
+He won his first NWA Southeast Heavyweight Championship in a victory over Killer Karl Kox in March 1980 before losing the belt back to Kox in a rematch.
 In October, he regained the Southeastern Tag Team Championship while teaming with Robert Fuller.
 They lost the belts to Super Pro and Ron Bass, but LeDuc teamed with Armstrong again to regain the belts.